 But going on hospice care is not “giving up.”
 Instead, hospice offers a level of care that patients (and their families) need when an illness gets to a certain point.
 Hospice seeks to improve quality of life through managing pain and other symptoms, and through emotional and spiritual support.

 You may have heard friends or extended family talk about how helpful hospice was in their situation.
 Still, it can be hard to accept that hospice might be the right choice for your loved one.
 How do you bring up the topic?

-Amy Newman, RN and CHPN with VNSNY Hospice and Palliative Care, suggests that you start by acknowledging the topic’s difficulty.
-“Saying ‘I’m going to ask you a few sensitive questions,’ helps to let your loved one know that you’re bringing up a delicate but important topic, and it reminds you to address the subject with kindness and compassion.”
+Amy Newman, a Certified Hospice and Palliative Nurse, has often had such talks with patients and families.
+She suggests you start by admitting the subject’s difficulty.
+“Saying ‘I’m going to ask you a few sensitive questions,’ does two things.
+It lets your loved one know that you’re bringing up a delicate but important topic, and it reminds you to speak with kindness and compassion.”

 Another tip: Focus on your loved one’s feelings to find out what is important to them.
 If they’re receiving cancer treatment, you might ask:

 Talking about all care options as early as possible gives more time to focus on your loved one’s priorities.
 Does your mom want to avoid hospitals and stay at home?
 Does your partner have relatives they want to contact?
 On hospice, the care team can help set goals, and help your loved one in meeting them.